slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - Keep it under three lines, more than this call.
 - Make the subject unique, meaningful and easily searchable.
-- Use easy-to-read formatting!
+- Use easy-to-read formatting.
 Font 12/14, bold, underline and ALL CAPS for the MAIN QUESTION, IMPORTANT DATES, and other KEY DETAILS.
-- Put your specific action request in the first line.
-A busy exec wants to touch an email once and take action: delete, respond or forward for action.
-Start with the action/request, and then explain if you need to. be specific in your request: Instead of saying, «Can you meet sometime next week?» say, «Can you meet Wed, Sept 10 in XYZ location between 10 am and 12 pm?»
-- Make a single, specific, simple request – such that it’s hard  to say no.
+- Make a single, specific, simple request – such that it’s hard to say no - in the first line and then explain if you need to.
-The reader should be able to reply to the email in one word (ideally yes or no), or forward it on to the right person.
-Do you have time for a 5 min call this week?
+«Do you have time for a 5 min call this week?»
-Please review and sign this document.
+«Please review and sign this document.»
-Can you make a quick intro to XYZ person?
+«Can you make a quick intro to XYZ person?»
-I’d love a letter of support from you.
-I’ve attached a draft for your review.
+«I’d love a letter of support from you.
+I’ve attached a draft for your review.»
+The reader should be able to reply to the email in one word, forward it on to the right person or delete it.
+Be specific in your request: Instead of saying, «Can you meet sometime next week?» say, «Can you meet Wed, Sept 10 in XYZ location between 10 am and 12 pm?»